iotaledger/tips/text/0034-colored-coins/0034-colored-coins.md

       `index of the output in the transaction`
     - Mark the `color` of the output as `ColorIOTA`. <i>This might not be necessary, as unlocking an `UNCOLOR` output adds `ColorIOTA` to the positive side of the balance sheet.
-With marking the booked output with `ColorIOTA`, we double enforce this rule, but also loose the information on which color it uncolored.
+With marking the booked output with `ColorIOTA`, we double enforce this rule, but also lose the information on which color it uncolored.
 For that, one has to load the transaction and observe the outputs in their original form. </i>
     - Book the output into the ledger.